tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 It converts the electrical signal back into its original form: sound, music, images or data.
 Speakers, picture tubes, and computer monitors are examples of output transducers.

-**Figure 10.52 Block diagram of voice signal transmission and reception**

 ### 10.10.1 Basic Definitions in Electronic Communication System